 The Project Supervisor should check on a daily basis, the information received from the plant on the amount of admixture and asphalt cement used.
 The daily batch weights for both materials should be compared with the amount of asphaltic concrete batched at the plant.
 The admixture can be checked against the mix design value, while the asphalt content can be checked against the daily ignition furnace values.
-When RAP is used in the mix, it is also important to ensure that the quantity of both the RAP aggregate and RAP binder does not exceed that indicated on the mix design.

 Proper workmanship and paving practices are important, whether or not an end product specification is used.
 The following items should be brought to the attention of the Project Supervisor or Resident Engineer and rectified should they occur:

-- paving in weather conditions unsuitable for paving - placement and handling practices which result in segregation of the mat leaving coarse rock pockets - rolling practices, such as vibratory rolling at cool mat temperatures or excessive pickup on a rubber tire roller, which will have a detrimental effect on the pavement surface - excessive roughness in the finished mat - pavement thickness measurements inconsistent with plan dimensions
+- paving in weather conditions unsuitable for paving; - placement and handling practices which result in segregation of the mat leaving coarse rock pockets; - rolling practices, such as vibratory rolling at cool mat temperatures or excessive pickup on a rubber tire roller, which will have a detrimental affect on the pavement surface; - excessive roughness in the finished mat; and - pavement thickness measurements inconsistent with plan dimensions.